hiveot/hub.capnp/pkg/history/README.md

 Provide historical reading of thing events and actions.

+## Status

+This service is functional.

+To be completed:
+* Enable pubsub subscription for events and actions to update the store when they are published.
+* Allow config to determine which store to use

 ## Summary

 History provides capture are restore of past events and actions.